-2m tonnes of food wasted across the food industry each year is good-to-eat when it’s discarded.
+Over 4 million tonnes of food wasted across the food industry each year is good-to-eat when it’s discarded.

 By “food industry” we mean all businesses involved in the supply of food.
 It includes everyone from farmers and growers to manufacturers and processors to wholesalers, retailers and food service companies.

-That’s enough for 1.3 billion meals
+That’s enough for 10 billion meals.

 We call food that isn’t going to be sold, but which is still edible, surplus food.
 Food becomes surplus for simple reasons such as over-production, labelling errors or short shelf-life.
 Surplus food occurs everywhere in the supply chain from field through to fork.
 Here’s a breakdown of where it occurs and how much: